trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 In order for non-root users in Linux to be able to communicate with OnlyKey a udev rule must be created as described [here](https://docs.crp.to/linux.html).

+## Roadmap

+In a future release we will be implementing the following features:

+- Imported PGP (X25519) keys, this feature will permit using GPG with existing PGP keys that are loaded onto OnlyKey.
+This feature is currently being tested.
+- Imported PGP (RSA) keys, this feature will permit using GPG with existing PGP keys that are loaded onto OnlyKey.
+This feature is not yet implemented.
+- SSH with RSA keys, this feature will permit using SSH with existing PGP keys that are loaded onto OnlyKey.
+This feature is currently being tested.
+- Windows support and stand-alone EXE for easy deployment.
+This feature is not yet implemented, it is possible to use the agent with a Windows subsystem for Linux.
+- Pure Python PGP implementation, this feature will permit use on systems where GPG is not installed.
+If GPG is not found PGPy will be used for OpenPGP support.

 ## Advanced Options

 ### Supported curves